wylyK/pawnder/contribution.md

 - Create basic skeleton for Home Page
 - Create User Profile page
 - Set up frontend folder structure with Next.js
-- Hook up the frontend for login signup page to call endpoint from backend
+- Hook up the frontend for login sign up page to call endpoint from backend
 - Create UserContext to hold the currently authenticated user
 - Create a button in Pet Profile and user Profile to allow uploading avatar picture.
 Hook up with backend to call the endpoint and store the picture in Firebase Storage